nrr/diffeomorphic/category_diagrams/interview_questions.md

 facter plugins.
 Anyone worth their salt will generally just pick it up unless it's particularly obtuse.

+In fact, I'd argue that, if you're harping too much on a particular skill because you have a pressing business need that has suddenly brought that skill into relevance for you, it's likely too little too late to hire someone as a full-time equivalent to fill that role.

 The general aim with systems engineers, at least in my experience, is not to hire specialists.
 Rather, your best systems engineers are going to be the ones who can reason about a system that they have _never_ seen